nelson-lopez/text-sentiment/README.md

 #### MVP

-- Find and use external api
+- Use New York times API to analyze articles
 - Render data on page
 - Add Responsiveness for Phone
-- Use New York times API to analyze articles
+- - Mount data to Highcharts for charting

 #### PostMVP

-- Mount data to Highcharts for charting
 - Add animations while rendering using React.Spring
 - Implement color hash to generate background color